mwmckenzie/algorithmidi/README.md

 # Example Collections

-Algorithmidi's *Symphony of Variations* demonstrates its ability to breathe new life into classic compositions and create unique, endlessly evolving musical experiences.
+Algorhythmidi's *Symphony of Variations* demonstrates its ability to breathe new life into classic compositions and create unique, endlessly evolving musical experiences.
 It's an exciting showcase of procedural generation and AI's potential in the realm of music composition and variation.
 - **14 Collections**
 - **73 Total Songs**